Graduate Research Symposium

 Watch the winners from the most recent WCU 3MT®

-The Graduate Research Symposium hosts a celebration of the accomplishments of graduate students, faculty, staff and others who value the mission and vision of graduate education at WCU.
+The Graduate Research Symposium celebrates the accomplishments of graduate students, faculty, staff, and others who value the mission and vision of graduate education at WCU.

 Graduate School and Research Dean, Dr. Jeffrey Lawson will announce poster winners at 6 pm in the Ramsey Arena.

-- 9:00 am – 3:00 pm – Undergraduate and Graduate Oral and Performance presentations, A.K.
-Hinds University Center
+- 9:00 am – 3:00 pm Undergraduate, Graduate, and Faculty Oral Presentations: A.K.
+Hinds University Center, Performances: Coulter Recital Hall

-- 6:15 pm – 7:30 pm – The Undergraduate Exposition and Graduate Research Symposium Poster Presentations, Fine Arts Exhibits, and Reception, Ramsey Center Concourse
+- 6:00 pm – 7:30 pm Undergraduate, Graduate, and Faculty Poster Presentations, Fine Arts Exhibits, and the Celebration Reception, Ramsey Center Concourse

 Acknowledgements